DarkoGNU/DarkoGNU.github.io/_posts/2022-05-14-user_mode_linux_tutorial.md

 #### Clean-up

-First, return to your previous directory, do some clean-up, and copy the Linux kernel binary.
+Before installing a distro, return to your previous directory, do some clean-up, and copy the Linux kernel binary.
 Remember to adjust the archive name.

 ```bash